PhilipYip1988/python-tutorials/021_numeric_python_library/readme.md

 ## N-Dimensional Array

 The numeric Python Library is based upon the n-dimensional array ```ndarray``` data structure.
-The ```ndarray``` bridges the features mentioned above over multiple dimensions using simple succinct syntax.

-The numpy library is therefore a very large Python library.
-Despite it being large, previous tutorials have established a vigourous understanding of how each of these features operates over a single dimension using builtin Python or a standard Python module.
-Once the mechanics of using a ndarray are setup, such as indexing and working across multiple dimensions, this previous knowledge can easily be applied.
-It becomes a case of using the equivalent function from the numpy library to act on the ndarray(s) or the equivalent ndarray method.
+The ```ndarray``` unlike the ```array``` data structure can be scaled to other dimensions.
+The ```ndarray``` is also mutable and unlike the other collections has data model identifiers configured for numeric operations, making it much simpler to broadcast a numerical operation along a ```ndarray``` using a cleaner syntax without the use of for loops or list comprehensions.
+In addition to numeric data model methods the ```numpy``` library also provides equivalents to range objects, mathematical functions, statistics, datetimes and random number generation that can all be broadcast along the ```ndarray```.
+Previous tutorials have established a vigourous understanding of how each of these features operates over a single value which is also known as a scalar using Python ```builtins``` or a standard Python module.
+Once the mechanics of using a ```ndarray``` are setup, such as indexing and working across multiple dimensions, this previous knowledge can easily be applied and it becomes a case of using the equivalent ```numpy``` library function or ```ndarray``` method.

 ## Importing numpy

-The ```numpy``` library is typically imported using a 2 letter abbreviation ```np```.
-The numpy library includes a large number of functions and it is more convenient to access these using this two letter abbreviation:
+Because the ```numpy``` library is so commonly used, it is typically imported using a 2 letter abbreviation ```np```.
+The ```numpy``` library includes a large number of functions and it is more convenient to access these using this two letter abbreviation:

 ```
 import numpy as np